pedrostefanogv/winget-package-explo/PRD.md

 - **Success criteria**: Search results update within 100ms and accurately match package names, IDs, and publishers

 ### Package List View
-- **Functionality**: Display a scrollable list of winget packages fetched from GitHub API with key metadata (name, ID, publisher, version)
+- **Functionality**: Display a scrollable list of winget packages with key metadata (name, ID, publisher, version) and package icons
-- **Purpose**: Provide an overview of real winget packages directly from the microsoft/winget-pkgs repository
+- **Purpose**: Provide an overview of winget packages with visual identification through icons
-- **Trigger**: App loads and fetches data from GitHub API
+- **Trigger**: App loads and fetches pre-processed data from static JSON file
-- **Progression**: App initializes → GitHub API request → Packages load from API → List renders with cards → User scrolls to browse
+- **Progression**: App initializes → Load static data → Packages render with icons → User scrolls to browse
-- **Success criteria**: List displays packages from GitHub with smooth scrolling, clear visual hierarchy, and graceful fallback to mock data if API fails
+- **Success criteria**: List displays packages with icons, smooth scrolling, clear visual hierarchy, and graceful fallback to API or mock data if static data unavailable

 ### Package Detail View
-- **Functionality**: Show comprehensive information about a selected package including description, versions, license, homepage, install commands
+- **Functionality**: Show comprehensive information about a selected package including description, versions, license, homepage, install commands, and package icon
-- **Purpose**: Provide all metadata a user needs to understand and install a package
+- **Purpose**: Provide all metadata a user needs to understand and install a package with visual confirmation via icon
 - **Trigger**: User clicks on a package card from the list
-- **Progression**: User clicks package → Detail panel/modal opens → Full metadata displays → User can copy install command
+- **Progression**: User clicks package → Detail panel/modal opens → Full metadata displays with icon → User can copy install command
-- **Success criteria**: All relevant package manifest fields are displayed with copy-to-clipboard functionality for install commands
+- **Success criteria**: All relevant package manifest fields are displayed with icon (when available) and copy-to-clipboard functionality for install commands

 ### Category/Publisher Filtering
 - **Functionality**: Filter packages by category tags or publisher name from live GitHub data